davidz299/cf_ai_squirrito/README.md

 Meet Squirrito 🐿️, your very human-like squirrel best-friend that makes the best jokes based on where you are and what you are doing, to brighten up your day!
 Squirrito hoards your memories, instead of nuts.

 Squirrito is an AI-powered app on Cloudflare that remembers the location of where jokes were generated and plots them on a map you can share.
+It is always worth a while down memory lane, but instead of your camera roll, why not a map with all the places you have been and adventures you had, captured in hilarious jokes!

 Check out the live deployment at [https://cf_ai_squirrito.davidzhuang29.workers.dev/](https://cf_ai_squirrito.davidzhuang29.workers.dev/).